Talented Student Program

 The maximum number of credit points from TSP activities that can be credited towards the degree is normally 42 credit points designated as TSP units of study that are not listed in the faculty handbook.
 This 42-credit point total covers all three years of study, and perhaps several different disciplines, so it is important to plan carefully to leave enough TSP possibilities in later years.
 It is also important that the student meets all the usual degree requirements, involving numbers of credit points at various levels and in a range of disciplines.

 At the start of each year, the Dean chooses students to be invited to participate in the TSP.
-A welcome is held in Orientation week, and at that time, each student who is new to the TSP will meet briefly with the faculty TSP coordinator, who assigns a mentor for the student.
+A welcome is held in Orientation week, and at that time each student who is new to the TSP will be assigned a mentor.

 The mentor is usually a departmental TSP coordinator, from a department closest to the student's interest(s).
 The mentor and the student then plan special activities for the year, covering all fields (this may involve discussions with coordinators from other departments).
-A proposal is put to the Dean, who can approve enrolment in special TSP units of study.
-During the year the student will meet several times with the mentor, to make sure that everything is going well.
-Assessment will be through the mentor and the staff involved in the activities.
+A proposal for TSP activities is put to the Dean, who can approve enrolment in special TSP units of study.
+During the year the student may meet several times with the mentor, to make sure that everything is going well.
+Assessment will be through the staff involved in the activities and may also involve the relevant departmental TSP coordinator.
 At the end of the semester the TSP coordinator will report results.

 Faculty of Science